 The NerdWallet study found that most retailers were running the same prices on the same products from the previous year.
 They also found that “many of the exact same discount prices are offered during sales throughout the year.”

 There simply isn’t a need to go out and try and fight for that deal on Black Friday.
-Instead, start Christmas shopping earlier and you can find the same deals throughout the year.
+Instead, start Christmas shopping earlier and you could find the same deals throughout the year.

 The allure of Black Friday has always been the perceived deals that we see on store shelves.
 This can be great when searching for gifts for other people.
 However, it’s really easy to pick up a little something for yourself because the deals are so “hot.”